The Engineering Virtual Classroom is a way for you to gain access to most of the Engineering software from a remote location. By

 NOTE:Minor impact on system performance: Greater than 30% after 60 minutes you will receive a warning via e-mail.
 If you have an active session, a pop-up warning will be sent.

-Severe impact on server performance: Greater than 40% for greater than 15 minutes, process will be killed immediately.
+Severe impact on server performance: Greater than 40% for greater than 15 minutes, process will be terminated immediately.
+If you will be running processes with this kind of impact, please contact us so we can help you find a better resource for your work.

 - You may not use this resource outside of the United States.